jig101/jp-chmd-repo/readme.txt

 === jp-cmhd ===

-Theme is used for the crawley
+Theme is used for the crawleymobilehairdresser.co.uk